 These characters are typically used in written and formal contexts and help to describe how kanji characters are pronounced.

-Personal Significance of Given Names
+Personal Significance of Japanese Names for Male and Female

 In Japanese culture, given names are highly valued and meticulously selected by parents.
 They frequently represent the goals, character qualities, or moral principles that the mother and father want to instill in their child.
 Genealogical, historical, and cultural factors can also impact given names.